Thank God (film): Soundtrack

 The songs are composed by Tanishk Bagchi, Rochak Kohli and Chamath Sangeeth.
 The lyrics are written by Manoj Muntashir, Rashmi Virag, Sameer, Dulan ARX and Mellow D. The film score is composed by Amar Mohile.

-The first song "Manike" has a remake version of "Manike Mage Hithe", sung by the same singer Yohani.
+The first song "Manike" is a remake of "Manike Mage Hithe", sung by the same singer Yohani.

 Reception

-Thank God received mixed reviews from critics.
+Thank God received mixed reviews from critics and audiences.
+Critics praised the lead actors' performances and the humor, but criticised the premise and the script.

 Bollywood Hungama rated the film 3.5 out of 5 stars and wrote "Thank God is a film that entertains and enlightens, a perfect family entertainer this Diwali".
 Ganesh Aaglave of Firstpost rated the film 3.5 out of 5 stars and wrote "Director Indra Kumar perfectly blends comedy and drama to give us a Diwali entertainer with Ajay Devgn, Sidharth Malhotra and Rakul Preet Singh starrer Thank God".
 Dhaval Roy of The Times of India rated the film 3 out of 5 stars and wrote "The film has a message or two about moving on about tribulations, being humane and the importance of one's family".
 Devesh Sharma of Filmfare rated the film 3 out of 5 stars and wrote "Watch Thank God for its light-hearted moments".
 Rohit Bhatnagar of The Free Press Journal rated the film 3 out of 5 stars and wrote "Thank God is a so-called family entertainer that is stuck in the '90s.
 Watch it if you are okay to expect a sob tale rather than a pure comedy".
 Sonil Dedhia of News 18 rated the film 3 out of 5 stars and wrote "Thank God is an entertainer with its share of funny moments".
 Pratikshya Mishra of The Quint rated the film 2.5 out of 5 stars and wrote "The film goes from comedy to grief to introspection rapidly.
 While all these emotions are deployed well individually, as a whole, the film suffers from this constant tonal shift".
 Tushar Joshi of India Today rated the film 2 out of 5 stars and wrote "Despite Ajay's star power and Siddharth's charm, the film fails to hold the viewers' interest".